 Please check back in on our Registration Page for more updated information about cost, what is included with your registration and how to register.
-Registration opens on July 14, and will be available online only.
-You must register for the event prior to Race Day, October 10th.
+Registration opened on July 14, 2021 and reached capacity before the end of July.

 How many people can participate in this event?

 In 2021, we are limiting registration to 2,000 participants.
 Typically, we have allowed up to 3,500 participants.